cj-mills/christianjmills/_posts/2020-11-6-Barracuda-PoseNet-Tutorial-3.md

 ![select_package_manager_tab](\images\barracuda-posenet-tutorial\select_package_manager_tab.png)

 Type `Barracuda` into the search box.
+The version of the package used in the tutorial is `1.0.4`.

 ![barracuda_search](\images\barracuda-posenet-tutorial\barracuda_search.PNG)